mfcarrero99-star/helloworld/README.md

 Actual flow overview: Main, User, Menu (abstract), Gameable (interface), Repositorio (game repository, a collection of gameables)-> GuessGame (has its own package, and its own logic, including GuessGame, MenuGuessGame, Partida, Estado).
 Things that should be added and/or can be worked on:
-- Repositorio should be able to add only Gameables and create a new class with its name implementing Gameable and instance of said Gameable.
+- Repositorio should be able to add only Gameable.
+Users cannot add Games, however if we pull this repo, and create a new file of type Gameable it will be added to Repositorio.
+Code should be changed so that not all games are instantiated, only the one the user chooses.
-- Gameable: revise logic, add or change some methods to deafult (optional methods for interfaces)
 - Cleaner code, handling exceptions, exception logger for exceptions not handled.
+-Problems that will arise in the longrun: the class User might be distinguished from another class Player, where Player is a class inside each game.
 - SpringBoot, implementing visual graphics.